grpc/proposal/A71-xds-fallback.md

-gRPC team considered addressing this in the fallback case by making the source xDS server name to the XdsClient but ultimately decided against it as it would require a significant implementation work and would not recieve sufficient testing and may reduce reliability instead of increasing it.
+gRPC team considered addressing this in the fallback case by making the source xDS server name to the XdsClient but ultimately decided against it as it would require a significant implementation work and would not receive sufficient testing and may reduce reliability instead of increasing it.
 It would still not help with config tears in non-fallback cases.